umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog with-a-Feed/index.md

 ---

 # The Blog

-In this guide you will learn, to set up a blog with a feed that contains the blog posts.
+In this guide you will learn how to set up a blog with a feed that contains the blog's posts.
 When you are done with this guide you will have a blog that looks something like this:

 ![final blog](images/Final-blog.png)